Gene set enrichment analysis: Tools

 GSEA uses complicated statistics, so it requires a computer program to run the calculations.
 GSEA has become standard practice, and there are many websites and downloadable programs that will provide the data sets and run the analysis.

 MOET

-Multi-Ontology Enrichment Tool (MOET): MOET is a web-based ontology analysis tool that provides functionality for multiple ontologies, including Disease, GO, Pathway, Phenotype, and Chemical entities (ChEBI) for multiple species, including rat, mouse, human, bonobo, squirrel, dog, pig, chinchilla, naked mole-rat and vervet (green monkey).
-It outputs a downloadable graph and a list of statistically overrepresented terms in the user’s list of genes using hypergeometric distribution.
+Multi-Ontology Enrichment Tool (MOET) is a web-based ontology analysis tool that provides functionality for multiple ontologies, including Disease, GO, Pathway, Phenotype, and Chemical entities (ChEBI) for multiple species, including rat, mouse, human, bonobo, squirrel, dog, pig, chinchilla, naked mole-rat and vervet (green monkey).
+It outputs a downloadable graph and a list of statistically overrepresented terms in the user's list of genes using hypergeometric distribution.
 MOET also displays the corresponding Bonferroni correction and odds ratio on the results page.
 It is simple to use, and results are provided with a few clicks in seconds; no software installations or programming skills are required.
 In addition, MOET is updated weekly, providing the user with the most recent data for analyses.